jnschilling/old.jnschilling.github.io/README.md

 Forseen Steps:
 1. Creation of the Jekyll static
-2. chose of a theme
+2. chose a theme - match it to google site